pypsa-meets-earth/pypsa-earth/doc/how_to_contribute.rst

 - WP2.
 Implement LISFLOOD to add hydro-timerseries
 - WP3.
 Set up Atlite for Africa to create renewable timeseries
 - WP3.
 Add different concentrated solar power (CSP) designs to Atlite
 - WP4.
-Addapt current Atlite land coverage constraint method for African continent.
+Adapt current Atlite land coverage constraint method for African continent.
 For instance, it may be forbidden to install power plants in protective areas such as national parks or to build wind plants in cities.
 Atlite can exclude this areas but might need to be adjusted for Africa.
 - WP5.
 Support the creation of a network topology by applying `various methods <https://github.com/pypsa-meets-africa/pypsa-africa/discussions/15>`_
 - WP6.
 Contribute to the AI satellite image detection for energy asset recognition such `applied for detecting HV lines, substations <https://github.com/pypsa-meets-africa/pypsa-africa/discussions/13>`_ and power plants